Radio Advertising Costs: A Simple Guide to Ad Spend

 - Demographics: Some target groups are more popular among advertisers than others.
 For example, expect to pay more for an audience of adults aged 25 to 54.

 - Competition: It’s common to pay more for ads when many different advertisers want to run ads during the same time slots as you.
-This could occur, for example, during the holiday season when many retail stores are advertising sales.
+These usually happen, for example, during the holiday season when many retail stores are advertising sales.

 Keep in mind that not all radio ads are priced the same way.
 The final cost depends on the station’s policies, listeners, demand (competition) in a specific market, and other variable factors.
 For example, if there’s a popular event happening in your town, like a highly contested political election, the price for an ad spot will jump.